Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 Of course I did, who would step on a rake twice.
 She gave me two large paper sacks, as if it had been years since her last shopping here, well, it is.
 Call me perverted, but being able to tell a person through scent is kinda my forte, it was carved, six years ago, an indelible mark in the brain.
 A person, a distinct piece.

 Gave her my phone to navigate the route, eventually, it locked itself, I then read her the password.
 I think we all know where this "navigation" thing is going.
 As we delved into the conversation, the map on my phone became a forgotten relic, the moment she realized, we were already in a one-way street.
 Every turn was left to the whims of fate.
 Right, just wait until I reach the North, then tell me to make the turn, I insist!
-The girl'd inevitably crack up every time, she hasn't changed much, still lighthearted, and fragile.
+The girl inevitably cracked up every time, she hasn't changed much, still lighthearted, and fragile.
 \
 \
 \